hashicorp/nomad/website/source/guides/tls.html.md

    unauthorized network access at the cost of breaking compatibility with Consul HTTPS health checks.

-### Client configuration
+### Client Configuration

-The Nomad client configuration is similar with the only difference being the certificate and key used:
+The Nomad client configuration is similar to the server configuration.
+The biggest difference is in the certificate and key used for configuration.

 ```hcl
 # Increase log verbosity